hoytech/quadrable/README.md

 ![](docs/integer-keys.svg)

 The key layout works by having a sequence of sub-trees, each of which is twice as large as the previous.
-The top 6 bits provide paths to the various sub-trees, and there is a special location that stores the next pushable index (`0xFC0000...`, or `1111110000...` in binary).
+The top 6 bits provide paths to the various sub-trees.

 * The items are sorted in the tree by key.
 As well as allowing in-order iteration, proofs for adjacent keys becomes much smaller because of Quadrable's [combined proofs](#combined-proofs) algorithm.
 * Up to `2^64 - 3` items are supported.
 * If we start sequentially inserting at index 0, the average height of the tree grows as more elements are inserted, and trees aren't excessively deep when the number of items is small.
 An alternative approach might be to use the full 64-bits of an integer as a key (MSB first).
 Unfortunately, this would create a tree of depth 64 even with only 2 elements.

-### Pushable Logs
+### Logs

 A common use-case for integer keys is to maintain an appendable list, also known as a *log*.
-To append items you should use the `push` methods which will manage a special *next pushable index* field.
-This field contains an increasing integer that can be used to find the next index available to be pushed to, stored as a varint (same format as described [above](#external-representation)).

-In order to create a proof that can be pushed onto, pass the `--pushable` flag to `quadb exportProof` (or set the `pushable` parameter of `exportProofInteger` to `true` in C++).
-This adds the following to the proof (in addition to any other indices you requested):

-* An inclusion proof for the next pushable index field (or a non-inclusion if it's not yet set)
-* A non-inclusion proof for the value stored in the next pushable index field (or `0` if next pushable not yet set)

-Partial trees that are constructed from these proofs allow an unlimited number of elements to be appended (pushed).
+The keys are ordered, for example timestamps or sequence IDs.

+In order to create non-hash keys, use the `quadrable::Key::fromInteger()` Key constructor.
+These keys can then be passed to `exportProofRaw`.
+If you want to create a proof that allows the recipient to add subsequent entries to the log, you should prove the inclusion of the largest element in your log.
+This can be determined with an [iterator](#iterators), for example like so:

+    auto proof = db.exportProofRaw(txn, {
+        db.iterate(txn, quadrable::Key::max(), true).get().key(),
+    });

 Do *not* use both integer keys and hashed keys in the same tree.
-If you do, then the pushable proofs may not contain enough information to push an unlimited number of elements.
+If you do, then the log may not contain enough information to push an unlimited number of elements.

-Pushable proofs are fairly compact.
-For example, a database with 1 million elements in it has a pushable proof of about 300 bytes:

-    $ quadb checkout
-    $ perl -E 'for $i (1..1_000_000) { say "value $i" }' | quadb push --stdin
-    $ quadb exportProof --pushable | wc -c
-    310

 Because consecutive keys are often adjacent in the tree they can take good advantage of [combined proofs](#combined-proofs).
 This means that proofs for consecutive ranges of keys are also compact:

     $ perl -E 'for $i (1_000..1_999) { say $i }' | quadb exportProof --int --stdin | wc -c
-    18010
+    12978

-The values alone (`value 1000`, `value 1001`, ...) take up 10,000 bytes, meaning the proof and encoding overhead is around 8,000 bytes (8 bytes per item, *including* all sibling hashes).
-(We're using `--int` instead of `--pushable` to avoid the pushable overhead, but that's only another 200 bytes or so).
+The values alone (`value`, `value`, ...) take up 5,000 bytes, meaning the proof and encoding overhead is around 8,000 bytes (8 bytes per item, *including* all sibling hashes).

 By contrast, if the keys are at random locations in the tree as per their hash values, the proofs become much larger:

     $ quadb checkout
-    $ perl -E 'for $i (1..1_000_000) { say "$i,value $i" }' | quadb import
+    $ perl -E 'for $i (1..1_000_000) { say "$i,value" }' | quadb import
     $ perl -E 'for $i (1_000..1_999) { say $i }' | quadb exportProof --stdin | wc -c
-    349981
+    345508

 ### Proof Ranges